bbilyu/bbilyu/README.md

-## Hello, I'm Ilya Beloglazov :sunny:
+# 👋 Hello, I'm **Ilya Beloglazov**

-### I'm beginner python developer!

-I'm interested in crypto, web and games development, software applications :rocket:

-I like
+### 🧑‍💻 **Python Developer**

+I build reliable backend solutions, automate processes, and create scalable services.
+I work with a modern Python stack and enjoy bringing projects to a state where they run fast, stable, and predictably.

+---

+## 🚀 Areas of Interest
+- Backend development
+- Web services & APIs
-- Crypto trading :chart_with_upwards_trend:
+- Crypto & fintech
-- Investing :dollar:
+- Game development
-- Traveling :airplane:
+- Software architecture

-and coding of course :computer:
+---

 ## You can contact me: